 Taking into consideration the stipulations of the scale grading system, the examination form and the level of the postgraduate course, focus is placed on the degree to which the student's performance lives up to the description of aims and objectives.
 In addition, emphasis is placed on whether students have mastered the general competences described in § 1.

-g.
-Examination requirements An oral and a written examination are held at the end of January/June.
+An oral and a written examination are held at the end of the semester.

 A.